 - 1. Survey postponements must be requested in writing to the organization's Account Advisor.
 A call with a member of the clinical education team may be required. - a.
-For an unannounced survey, an organization may request a survey postponement after the pre-survey call.
-If no pre-survey call is performed, an organization may request a survey postponement after the application is sent to scheduling by the Account Advisor.
-On the day of the survey, the organization must follow the refusal process. - b.
-For an announced survey, an organization may request a survey postponement after the pre-survey call.
-If no pre-survey call is performed, an organization may request a survey postponement after the application is sent to scheduling by the Account Advisor.
-Starting the day before the survey, organizations must follow the refusal process.
+For an unannounced survey, organizations may request a survey postponement after their pre-survey call.
+If no pre-survey call is performed, organizations may request a survey postponement after their application is sent to scheduling by their Account Advisor.
+On the day of the survey, organizations must follow the refusal process. - b.
+For an announced survey, organizations may request a survey postponement after their pre-survey call.
+If no pre-survey call is performed, organizations may request a survey postponement after their application is sent to scheduling by their Account Advisor.
+Starting the day before the survey, organizations must follow the refusal process. - c.

-c.
 If a postponement request is accepted, ACHC will invoice a postponement fee as listed in the Agreement for Accreditation Services.
 The postponement fee is required to be paid prior to rescheduling the survey.
-The organization is responsible for
+The organization is responsible for notifying the Account Advisor in writing of its readiness for survey.
+When notified, the Account Advisor will proceed with rescheduling the survey following the ACHC scheduling process.
+If the organization does not notify the Account Advisor within 180 days of the postponement date, the organization's deposit and application may be forfeited and the organization must re-apply for accreditation.